HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 With a generally smaller form factor, and limited screen real estate, unexpected shifting content can be particularly jarring on mobile devices.

-Reading an article only to have the paragraph you are on jump down the screen as an ad loads in above, or shift around as a font loads in and changes before your eyes is an uncomfortable and negative experience.
+Reading an article, only to have the paragraph you are on jump down the screen as an ad loads in above, or shift around as a font loads in and changes before your eyes, is an uncomfortable and negative experience.

 #### Cumulative Layout Shift

 One of the Core Web Vitals, <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLS) is a metric designed to capture the impact of this kind of shifting of elements.

 The metric is a calculation of impact fraction multiplied by distance fraction.
-The impact fraction is how much of the area of the screen is shifted, the distance fraction is how much of the screen it moved by.
+The impact fraction is how much of the area of the screen is shifted and the distance fraction is how much of the screen it moved by.

 A CLS score of 0.1 or under is considered good, under 0.25 considered indeed of improvement, and over that it's considered a poor experience